smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_mobile.md

-After the setup is complete, the material will be processed.
+After the setup is complete, the material can be processed.
 If the following steps do not work, please check <a target="_blank" href="https://support.smartdiys.cc/hc/en-us/sections/360006255294-Problems-about-Etcher-Laser">troubleshooting.</a>

 ## Preparation of material
-Please prepare the material.
-Since there is a place to input the thickness of the material in the later process, please check the thickness of the material in advance.
+Please prepare your material.
+Since there is a place to input the thickness of the material later in the process, please check the thickness of the material in advance.

 <img src="./images/first_processing_pc_1.jpg">